AdobeDocs/marketo-measure.en/help/advanced-features/a-b-testing/a-b-testing-set-up-and-reporting.md

 ---
-description: A/B Testing Set Up and Reporting - [!DNL Marketo Measure]
+description: "A/B Testing Set Up and Reporting guidance for Marketo Measure users"
 title: A/B Testing Set Up and Reporting
 exl-id: 9a3f0731-5909-4fbf-a35a-9608ff561061
 feature: A/B Testing
 ---
 # A/B Testing Set Up and Reporting {#a-b-testing-set-up-and-reporting}

 The [!DNL Marketo Measure] A/B Test integration allows you to track the revenue impact of your [Optimizely](https://www.optimizely.com/){target="_blank"} and VWO site experiments.
 This article provides instructions on how to add [!DNL Marketo Measure] A/B Test sections to the Lead, [!UICONTROL Contact], Case, and [!UICONTROL Opportunity] page layouts.
 Also covered is general reporting practices and recommendations for running [!DNL Marketo Measure] A/B report types.